arash16/babel-plugin-ceval/README.md

 ### `ceval(expression: string)`

-Return value is used as is, cannot return code fragments.
+Return value is used as is, it cannot return code fragments.

-### `ceval(fn: function([args..])[, args..])
+### `ceval(fn: function([args..])[, args..])`

-If return value is a string, it is expected to be code fragment.
-If you need to return a string value, simply enclose with quotations.
+If it returns a string, it is expected to be a code fragment.
+If you need to return a string value, simply enclose it with quotations.

 ## Examples